serhiinkh/node-hmr/README.md

 * `options` Options object.
 Optional
   * `debug` Show list of modules which was removed from the cache.
 Default: false
   * `watchDir` Relative path to the directory to be watched recursively.
 Default: directory of the  current module
+  * `watchFilePatterns` Files that will trigger reload on change.
+Default: JS files
   * `chokidar` Chokidar [options](https://github.com/paulmillr/chokidar#api)

 ## Usage